 What was particularly eye-opening was the fact that in nearly half of all cases, physicians delayed or did not administer diagnostic Lyme tests to their patients.
 Though the disease can occur in any U.S. state, this is particularly concerning for Pennsylvania residents because according to data published by the Centers for Disease Control, our state had nearly 5,000 cases of confirmed Lyme disease in 2013 alone, which was the highest in the U.S.

 Being misdiagnosed leads to delayed treatment, unnecessary treatment for conditions that the patient does not have, and further progression of the disease, which can be debilitating.
-Consequently, according to the survey, half of the patients suffered with the disease for well over ten years and nearly three quarters of the sample size reported that their overall health was poor in general.
+Consequently, according to the survey, half of the patients suffered from the disease for well over ten years and nearly three quarters of the sample size reported that their overall health was poor in general.
 Furthermore, those who were misdiagnosed reported quitting their jobs or reducing their work hours because of the debilitating health problems that the disease caused.

 Proper diagnosis and treatment of any disease early on can prevent patients from suffering debilitating chronic effects in the long term.
 For those individuals who have been misdiagnosed and unnecessarily have had their treatment delayed, consulting with a medical malpractice attorney may be helpful.